zesty-io/manager-ui/README.md

-# Site Manager Application
+# Instance Manager Application

-Site Manager is comprised of several sub applications
+> The Cloud CMS for Marketers + Developers

 ## Architecture
-The manager-app as been architected as a PWA using an app shell.
-Following closesly [Google's PRPL strategy](https://developers.google.com/web/fundamentals/performance/prpl-pattern/).
+The manager-ui has been architected following closesly [Google's PRPL strategy](https://developers.google.com/web/fundamentals/performance/prpl-pattern/).
 Every sub application has it's own bundle build.
 Application bundles are then pre cached dynamically by the app shell based upon the users settings.

+Our long term vision is to add more Progressive Web App features over time.

 ### Dependencies